nydclc/nydclc.github.io/aboutme.md

 ---
 layout: page
-title: About the project
+title: About
-subtitle: Why you'd want to go on a date with me
+subtitle: The Carpentries & NYDCLC
 ---

 Some details here...